 PART III APPLICATION OF EXEMPTION CRITERIA TO THE APPLICANT

-The following is a discussion of how the Applicant meets the criteria of the Commission for exemption of a foreign exchange that allows participants to trade OTC derivatives from recognition as an exchange.
+The following is a discussion of how the Applicant meets the criteria of the Commission for exemption of a foreign exchange trading OTC derivatives from recognition as an exchange.

 1. Regulation of the Exchange